famshare/R2020/README.md

 ---
-Misc:
+**Misc:**
-o Inspirational: Convert learnt quran, arabic from scratch.
+- Inspirational: Convert learnt quran, arabic from scratch.
 If a Convert can do it, u can do it too.
   - jae_deen tiktok video